 Radio is proven time and again to deliver more qualified applicants.
 It is one of the Society for Resource Management’s (SHRM) recommended tools.
 Radio also allows a company to create custom engagement messages and target specific demographics.

-To learn about some of the successful radio recruitment campaigns that have worked in Montgomery County and Christian County, contact me.
+To learn about some of the successful radio recruitment campaigns that have worked in Montgomery County and Christian County, contact us today.
 For more business insight and marketing trends, read our blog.